Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow-operators.md

 The upstream flow emits a value, and collectors process it before the next value is emitted.

 To run the upstream flow concurrently with downstream collection, use concurrent processing operators to introduce a buffer.
-A buffer stores values that the upstream flow has emitted but the collector hasn't processed yet.
+A buffer stores values that the upstream flow has emitted, but the collector hasn't processed yet.

 One operator that introduces this buffer is the [`.buffer()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/buffer.html) operator.
-It lets you configure the buffer capacity and what happens when the buffer is full.
+It lets you configure the buffer capacity and what happens when the buffer is full, for example:

-Here's an example:

 ```kotlin
 import kotlinx.coroutines.*